MichaelOryan/Mastermind-lisp/README.md

 <h2>Preface</h2>

-This is the first assignment for writing Mastermind which was to be done in a functional language.
-In this case LISP.
+This is the third assignment for writing Mastermind which was to be done in a functional paradigm.
+In this case the language LISP was used.

 <h2>Problem Description</h2>